This post contains affiliate links. Read my disclosure policy here.

 - Use it as a topping for baked potatoes, grilled polenta, roasted veggies, and more!

 - Thin it out a little and use it as a salad dressing.
+It's delish!

 How to store it

-It'll stay fresh in the fridge for 3-4 days, stored in an airtight container.
+This vegan tzatziki will stay fresh in the fridge for 3-4 days, stored in an airtight container.
 Just give it a good stir before serving.

 More light and refreshing recipes